Case: Can I backup SQL Server database to another server?

 3. Copy the .bak file to the target machine.
 If it’s network connected with the source machine, you can also copy the backup to a network share, and then launch the target machine to copy it to local folder.

-If you want to directly backup SQL database to network share, please click on the anchor text for more details.
+If you want to directly backup SQL database to remote location such as network share, please click on the anchor text for more details.

 4. Launch SSMS on the target server, connect to the instance you want to restore to.
 Then right-click Databases and choose Restore Database.